-Baxter International offers employee assistance programs, resource and referral services for child and elder care, backup emergency child and elder care at major locations in the U.S., lactation programs, some fitness centers, lots of health and wellness programs, discounts and priority access to national childcare center chains, adoption assistance, seminars and informational tip sheets, and flexible work arrangements that include part time, job sharing, compressed work week, telecommuting, and flextime that is so common that they no longer consider it a flexible work arrangement - just business as usual.
-Source: Director, Community Relations / Work & Life, Baxter International on paper may be counterproductive unless employees feel that the formal programs available are an integral part of a company culture, and the company is committed to respect the fact that employees have other aspects of their lives that they are trying to balance along with their commitments to their employers.
+Baxter International offers employee assistance programs, resource and referral services for child and elder care, backup emergency child and elder care at major locations in the U.S., lactation programs, some fitness centers, lots of health and wellness programs, discounts and priority access to national childcare center chains, adoption assistance, seminars and informational tip sheets, and flexible work arrangements that include part time, job sharing, compressed work week, telecommuting, and flextime that is so common that they no longer consider it a flexible work arrangement-just business as usual.
+32

-SECTION II: FINDINGS: IS THERE BALANCE IN LAW DEPARTMENTS?
+II.
+FINDINGS: IS THERE BALANCE IN LAW DEPARTMENTS?